 Whilst expecting such speculative trends to disappear forever would perhaps be unrealistic, some lessons have been learnt (albeit forcibly).
 For example, the Mortgage Market Reviews’ remit to drive more responsible lending eventually filtered into the buy-to-let sector by virtue of the Prudential Regulation Authority (PRA) stress-testing criteria.
 Introduced in January 2017, even though actual buy-to-let borrowing rates remain low, lenders must now ensure that any property must be comfortably stress-tested using a 5.5% payrate with an interest coverage ratio on the gross rent of 145%.

 Furthermore, lenders must also take a holistic viewpoint on borrowers’ personal liabilities – factoring in Section 24 of the Finance (No. 2 Act) and other perceived risks.
 As a result, many brokers are expecting a mortgage and remortgaging “crunch”, principally due to the higher deposits needed to secure borrowing (see one of our Tweets on these extra requirements).
 It is also worth noting the other macro-prudential regulation (briefly explored below).
+This also highlights the need to have savings and the fact the once-popular ‘no money down’ strategy is practically impossible.

 However, in spite of the inevitable slowdown in buy-to-let’s growth, these stricter underwriting requirements could create a more sustainable marketplace.
 Although there will be a smaller pool of buy-to-let properties to lend on, the probability of mass defaults is lower.
 We also believe there will be strong appetite for lenders to work with professional investors with long-term outlooks.
 Meanwhile, competition amongst key lenders should ensure that buy-to-let mortgage borrowers can access the best products.